rrgayhart/programming_ruby_group/week_1/chapter_3_summary.md

   - Not objects themselves, but hold references to objects
   - Variables are mutable
-  - You can freeze an object in order to not allow changes to it using the .freeze method
+  - You can freeze an object in order to not allow changes to it using the .freeze method *you cannot modify an object that is frozen.
+It will return a RuntimeError.*

 ###Random Code Learned
   - Integer(5.0-5.9) returns 5
   Integer(6.0-6.9) returns 6, etc.
   - require_relatve 'filename' - location of file you're loading is in the same directory

+  -the *Float* method takes its integer argument and attempts to convert is to a floating point number (using some of the memory to make a decimal instead of an integer) I don't know why it is always capitalized.

+  ***Whenever designing Object Oriented systems, a good first step is to identify the *things* you are dealing with.***